deanrad/meteor-promise/README.md

 # How In The???
 So let me explain some of the *magic* going on here.

 First, the version of `Meteor.promise` being used is an enhanced one provided by `deanius:promise`.
-It allows you to omit the final callback parameter you'd have passed to `Meteor.call`, and instead provides a Promise for the result.
+It allows you to omit the final callback parameter you'd have passed to `Meteor.promise`, and instead provides a Promise for the result.
 Promises are effectively the same as callbacks, but instead of handling the response in one method like this:

 ```js
 function (err, result){